Hixie/isd/servers/src/systems-server/README.md

 ```

 The `<systemid>` is currently always a star ID.

+The `<currenttime>` gives the system's current actual time, relative
+to the system's origin time (t₀), which allows positions in orbits to
+be computed.

+The time in the system advances at the rate of `<timefactor>` seconds
+per TAI second.
+The `<timefactor>` may be any finite number (including
+zero and negative numbers), but will never be NaN or infinite.

 The `<assetid>` in the `<systemupdate>` is the system's root asset
 (usually a "space" asset that contains positioned orbits that